Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Smoothness Analysis and Error Discussion

 Finally, considering $M_{\text{ASGQ}}$ quadrature points used in the ASGQ method, we achieve

-Note that $p:=p\left( N,d \right)>0$ is related to the degree of regularity of $\bar{I}$, as defined in \eqref{eq: pre_integration_step_wrt_y1_basket} and \eqref{eq:smooth_function_after_pre_integration}, in the $(dN-1)$-dimensional space\footnote{In this case, the weighted mixed derivatives of $I$ are bounded up to order $p$.}.
-Remember that when using sparse grids (not adaptive), then error III will be $\Ordo{M_{\text{SG}}^{-p} \left(\log \left( M_{\text{SG}}\right)\right)^{(d-1) (p-1)}}$ \cite{smolyak1963quadrature,WASILKOWSKI19951,gerstner1998numerical,barthelmann2000high} (where $d$ is the dimension of the integration domain, and for functions with bounded mixed derivatives up to order $p$).
-Moreover it was observed in \cite{Gerstner2003DimensionAdaptiveTQ} that the convergence is even spectral for analytic functions.
-In our case, our smoothness analysis (Section \ref{sec:Analiticity Analysis}) implies that $p \gg 1$, which justifies \eqref{eq:Error III, ASGQ, order}, under the assumption that $\bar{I}$ converges to $I$ for sufficiently large $M_{\text{Lag}}$ and small $\text{TOL}_{\text{Newton}}$.
-On the other hand, the optimal performance for ASGQ can be deteriorated i) if $p$ and $s$ are not large enough, or ii) due to the adverse effect of the high dimension that may affect the rates badly.
-Finally, although we work in the preasymptotic regime (small number of time steps, $N$), we should emphasize that the regularity parameter $p$ may be deteriorated when increasing the dimension of the integration problem by increasing $N$, which justifies the use of Richardson extrapolation.
+where the bound in \eqref{eq:Error III, ASGQ, order} is justified by the analysis in \cite{chen2018sparse,ernst2018convergence} and $p:=p\left( N,d \right)>0$ is related to the degree of regularity of $\bar{I}$, as defined in \eqref{eq: pre_integration_step_wrt_y1_basket} and \eqref{eq:smooth_function_after_pre_integration}, in the $(dN-1)$-dimensional space.\footnote{We refer to \cite{chen2018sparse,ernst2018convergence} for a clear characterization of $p$.} In this case, our smoothness analysis (Section \ref{sec:Analiticity Analysis}) implies that $p \gg 1$, under the assumption that $\bar{I}$ converges to $I$ for large values of $M_{\text{Lag}}$ and small $\text{TOL}_{\text{Newton}}$.
+Nevertheless, the optimal performance for ASGQ can deteriorate (i) if $p$ and $s$ are not sufficiently large, or (ii) due to the adverse effect of the high dimension that may severely affect the rates.
+Finally, although we work in the preasymptotic regime (small number of time steps, $N$), the regularity parameter $p$ may deteriorate when increasing the dimension of the integration problem by increasing $N$, justifying the use of Richardson extrapolation.